School is out, forever. Time to party!

 ► Read article: A video game about consent: Crossing Boundaries

-Since 2008, Jennifer Ann's Group has been producing prosocial games to help students, educators, and parents.
-Video games are an ideal approach to engaging, educating, and empowering young people and Gaming Against Violence is an evidence-based program shown to change unhealthy attitudes and beliefs.
+Since 2008, Jennifer Ann's Group has produced prosocial games to help students, educators, and parents.
+Video games are uniquely effective to engage, educate, and empower young people.
+Gaming Against Violence is an evidence-based program and its games are shown to change unhealthy attitudes and beliefs.

 Other Games